vishvAsa/kAvyam/laxyam/rUpakam/sankalpa-sUryodayaH/sarva-prastutiH/02_pratimata-bhangaH.md

 the creed espoused by men like ourselves, past-masters in spotless logic,
 -(the word) irradiated by rays streaming from the crestgems of Garutmān's pendants, (Serpents nained Padma and Mahapadma, worn by Garuda as pendants.)[5]
 (when) as adept in Vedic essence, nodding his head, --(may this word)
 made authoritative by impartial souls (like Vyasa,) glory forth.
-(1. This is with reference to Vedanta-Sutras by Vyasa, such [II.
-2. 8.])
+(1. This is with reference to Vedanta-Sutras by Vyasa, such as Utpattyasambhavat etc. [II.
+2. 8.] )

 (4\.
 This age is noted for the Supreme authority of the Vedas.
 Witness the verse quoted by [[151]] Sri Purnapragna in his Atharva opanishad Bhashya: -